 RR3-624 Generation of Preliminary SMURF files

-NPAC SMS shall generate and distribute Preliminary SMURF files for a SPID Migration tunable days (tunable Preliminary SPID Migration SMURF Files Lead Time) prior to the scheduled date for the SPID Migration. (previously NANC 408, Req X50)RR3-625 Generation of Final SMURF files
+NPAC SMS shall generate and distribute Preliminary SMURF files for a SPID Migration tunable days (tunable Preliminary SPID Migration SMURF Files Lead Time) prior to the scheduled date for the SPID Migration. (previously NANC 408, Req X50)

+Note: The files are not generated if the SPID Migration is manually performed/executed prior to the scheduled date lead time.

+RR3-625 Generation of Final SMURF files

 NPAC SMS shall generate and distribute the Final SMURF files for a SPID Migration at the start of the Service Provider Maintenance Window, in which the SPID Migration will be executed. (previously NANC 408, Req X51)